ShinyTrinkets/twofold.ts/docs/readme.md

 Example: `<randomCard freeze=true></randomCard>`

-"Freeze" is a built-in option that tells TwoFold to protect the tag.
-As long as the tag has this option, it will never be executed.
+"Freeze" is a built-in prop that tells TwoFold to protect the tag.
+As long as the tag has this option, the tag and all its children will never be executed.

 To make TwoFold render the tag again, you just need to delete the `freeze=true` prop inside the tag.